 What else was unveiled at Caravan Salon?

-It was interesting to see some of the concept creations by all of the brands.
+It was interesting to see some of the concept creations by all of the brands at Caravan Salon.
 For example, during the press conference with Bob Martin (CEO Thor Industries) and Martin Brandt (Erwin Hymer Group), along with Christian Bauer CEO of HYMER, the Vision Venture Concept Car was unveiled.
 The result of a collaboration with BASF, the largest plastic manufacturer in the world, the concept was produced using innovative material technology by BASF.
 It’s built on a Mercedes short wheel base chassis and features an inflatable pop top roof, rear opening door and very interesting interior layout.
 Bauer also unveiled the new BM-L 880 which is a 9m tag axle HYMER on the Mercedes sprinter chassis – this seemed to gather a lot of attention.
 Carado also had a very interesting concept motorhome too, one that includes a floorplan that I think will prove popular in the UK.

 And what can customers expect from the new partnership between EHG and Thor?